demo-assets/terraform-automation/README.md

 # terraform-automation

-Clone the repo and perform the following:
 To deploy:
-terraform plan
+- terraform plan
-terraform apply
+- terraform apply

 To destroy:
-terraform destroy
+- terraform destroy

 # On Workstation Machines: